 As the majority of the personnel on board the C-17 Nathan was on belonged to Cole’s company, Nathan deferred to Cole when it came time to assign jumpmaster duties.
 He also gave the easy going Virginian the privilege of being the first out the door.
 Having nothing to prove, Nathan was content to wait until the last man had exited the aircraft before stepping out into thin air.

 Cole, on the other hand, did.
 Unlike Nathan, who was a staff officer, Cole was a company commander, an airborne ranger company commander.
-As such he was expected to lead the way, just as every man in the battalion knew without needing to be told Shire, who was in the lead transport, would be the first man in the battalion out the door.
+As such, he was expected to lead the way, just as every man in the battalion knew without needing to be told Shire, who was in the lead transport, would be the first man in the battalion out the door.
 It was more than an article of faith that commanders of airborne troops were the first to exit the aircraft, whether it was a training jump or into combat.
 It was a proud tradition established by men like James M. Gavin and Maxwell D. Taylor during the Second World War and upheld by every commanding officer who was worth a damn since then.

 The drill leading up to a jump never varied.
-Advances in technology and the way America waged war had little impact on the procedures a jumpmaster followed as he readied his charges to put their faith in foliage green low porosity nylon and hurled themselves out of perfectly good airplanes.
+Advances in technology and the way America waged war had little impact on the procedures a jumpmaster followed as he readied his charges to put their faith in foliage green low-porosity nylon and hurled themselves out of perfectly good airplanes.
 Arrayed in four rows, with two on the left side of the aircraft facing each other and two likewise seated on the right, after crying out “GET READY,” the first command Hank Cole gave was “OUTBOARD PERSONNEL, STAND UP!”
 This order, accompanied by arm gestures for the benefit of those who could not hear him above the roar of the transport’s engines, brought the row of rangers seated with their backs to the outer fuselage to their feet and, following a quarter turn, facing to the rear of the aircraft.
-Cole, repeating the same visual hand and arm signal, then called out “INBOARD PERSONNEL, STAND UP!” causing the two rows of rangers seated back to back in the center of the transport’s cargo bay to merge with those already on their feet so there were now but two lines, or sticks, of rangers facing him at the rear of the aircraft, all grasping one of two anchor line cables running down the length of the transport’s cargo bay.
+Cole, repeating the same visual hand and arm signal, then called out “INBOARD PERSONNEL, STAND UP!” causing the two rows of rangers seated back to back in the center of the transport’s cargo bay to merge with those already on their feet; there were now but two lines, or sticks, of rangers facing him at the rear of the aircraft, all grasping one of two anchor line cables running down the length of the transport’s cargo bay.

 Once he saw everyone had stopped jostling about and was ready to continue, Cole raised his hands, cocked the index fingers on each of them, and gave the command “HOOK UP!”
-Up and down the length of the cargo bay the rangers he commanded removed the six inch static line snap hook from where it had been attached to his reserve and hook it onto the line cable they were hanging onto for balance.
+Up and down the length of the cargo bay the rangers he commanded removed the six-inch static line snap hook from where it had been attached to his reserve and hooked it onto the line cable they were hanging onto for balance.

-Even as the last of his people were giving the fifteen foot static line that connected the static line snap hook to the deployment bag of their parachute a tug, Cole commanded “CHECK STATIC LINE!”
-Over the roar of the transport’s engine, the sound of a hundred static lines snap hooks rattling against the cable they were fastened to could be heard as his men gave the static line a tug before tracing it from the snap hook down as far as he could reach.
+Even as the last of his people were giving the fifteen-foot static line that connected the static line snap hook to the deployment bag of their parachute a tug, Cole commanded “CHECK STATIC LINE!”
+Over the roar of the transport’s engine, the sound of a hundred static lines’ snap hooks rattling against the cable they were fastened to could be heard as his men gave the static line a tug before tracing it from the snap hook down as far as each man could reach.